dimanikulin/dimanikulin/AIForSWArchitects_en.md

 - Text of customer request

 Becacause I did not have any from those documents for my *Sample Case* I used *ChatGPT* (not Assistant meontioned previpsly) to help me to create [business case](./AIForSWArchitects_BusinessCase1_en.md) from anonymizated input doc (*Sample case anonymizated.docx*).

+# Assistance

+The assitante is located [here](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) and the communication with it is in a form like with **ChatGPT** - Prompt from **User** and Response from **AI**.

+Cause the [Assistance model](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) has been updating (in dev state) I have had to update my business case description and assitance output in progress of assitance.

+## Round 1

 Business case description kept such chapters as

 - Company